NIKHILSAI71/NIKHILSAI71/README.md

 ## About Me

-I am a dedicated Computer Science student with a passion for coding and developing innovative solutions.
-Currently, I'm honing my skills in full stack development, constantly learning and exploring cutting-edge technologies to build efficient and scalable applications.
+I am a dedicated Artificial Intelligence and Data Science student with a passion for transforming data into actionable insights.
+With a strong foundation in machine learning, deep learning, and data analytics, I am continuously exploring innovative techniques to solve real-world challenges.

 <details>
   <summary><strong>Professional Background</strong> (click to expand)</summary>